dithercat/servitor/readme.md

   - if some piece of information (such as long-term memory) is injected into the context, then the conversation window shrinks to accomodate it and expands again once that information is removed
+- hacky internal monologue
+  - allows better planning of replies
+  - as a side-effect, creates some level of self-consistency for the simulacrum
 - vector memory (still ironing this out)
   - in-tree implementation is backed by [pgvector](https://github.com/pgvector/pgvector)